David-Durst/embeddedHaskellAetherling/theory/Types.md

 The goal of this document is to give a visual intuition for the semantics of Aetherling's type systems.
 It shows examples of values in the sequence language, visualizations of the values, isomorphic values in the space-time IR, and visualizations of those values.

+Unlike other documents, the space-time IR types in this document indicate the order of valid and invalid clocks.
+In speaking with Gilbert, it appears that this is necessary in order to accurately estimate the cost due to delay buffers in the space-time IR.

 # Flat Sequences
 The simplest example of a sequence value in the sequence language is below.
 It is a sequence of four integers.